Mental-Noise/Mazan/README.md

 Without any surprise, it does 2 things:
 - it receives MIDI commands from a MIDI device and send them to your computer via USB
-- it receives MIDI commabds from your computer via USB and send them to a MIDI device
+- it receives MIDI commands from your computer via USB and send them to a MIDI device

 ## Hardware

 This project is based on the [Adafruit MIDI featherwing](https://learn.adafruit.com/adafruit-midi-featherwing/overview), you can either use that module or build it yourself following this guide.

+### BOM

 To do it yourself, you'll need:
 - 1x Raspberry pico (or RP2040-zero for smaller factor)
-- 1x H11L1 optcoupler
+- 1x H11L1 optocoupler
-- 2x MIDI DIN 5 pins connector or stereo jack or both
+- 2x MIDI DIN 5 pins connector (or stereo/TRS jack or both depending on your preferences)
 - 2x 2.2kΩ resistor
 - 1x 470Ω resistor
 - 1x 220Ω resistor